 Ingredients

-¼ teaspoon cayenne pepper (double that if you like spicy things!)
+- ¼ teaspoon cayenne pepper double that if you like heat!

 Instructions

-Arrange the skewers on the grill and cook, turning until the chicken is nicely charred and cooked through, 6-10 minutes.
+- Arrange the skewers on the grill and cook, turning until the chicken is nicely charred and cooked through to an internal temperature of 165°F, 6-10 minutes.
 Serve immediately.

 These *are* good!